sbangalore/sbangalore.github.io/_posts/2019-12-05-Journal-of-Finance-Nov-TLDR.md

 They construct a [HH concentration index](https://www.investopedia.com/terms/h/hhi.asp) based on dealers' transaction volumes with customers.
 More concentration \implies less competitive dealer market \implies higher yield spreads.

 <span style="color:blue">This explains 15.4% of the variation in the PCA component</span>
 ___
-Jointly, they explain 23.4% of the variation in the PCA component.
+<span style="color:blue"> Jointly, they explain 23.4% of the variation in the PCA component.
 Search and bargaining capture 18% of variation, and inventory captures 13.9%.
 Compared to the initial CDGM model, the mean and median adjusted R^2s increase by 9 and 14.4% respectively to 30.7% and …? (couldn't find this).
-This implies that OTC frictions account for 1/3 of total explained variation in yield spread changes.
+This implies that OTC frictions account for 1/3 of total explained variation in yield spread changes.</span>